-1. Alcohol and substance abuse services (inpatient and outpatient).
+1. Alcohol and Substance Abuse Services (Inpatient and Outpatient).

-Medically Necessary inpatient and outpatient alcohol and substance abuse services will be provided under the terms as noted in the summary of benefits.
+Medically Necessary inpatient and outpatient alcohol and substance abuse services will be provided under the terms as noted in the Schedule of Benefits.
 Substance abuse care benefits are for acute medical detoxification and for substance abuse rehabilitation and counseling.
 The main purpose of medical detoxification is to rid the body of toxins, monitor heart rate, blood pressure and other vital signs, manage withdrawal symptoms and administer medications as needed.